 Employees who witness or experience threats of violence or workplace violence can report the incident through their chain of command or directly to the General Manager.
-Employees may report anonymously and without fear of reprisal by submitting the incident in writing through interoffice mail.
+Employees may report a violent incident, threat, or other workplace violence concern anonymously and without fear of reprisal by submitting the incident in writing through interoffice mail.